 Girl Time!!

-I'm sitting here at 12:35 a.m., sipping a wine glass filled with water and listening to contemporary Christian music.
+I'm sitting here at 12:35 a.m., sipping from a wine glass filled with water and listening to contemporary Christian music.

 Both of “my girls” are surely fast asleep in their rooms.
 I enjoy the peace of a quiet VRBO despite a blasting a/c unit outside an open window behind me, letting the occasional blast of cool air brush up against my back.
 I’m immersing myself in uplifting praise music after deep conversations that only mature women who feel secure in their surroundings can have.

 Girl time is a pilgrimage.
 A mission.
 A crusade.
-A way to help each other march forward into whatever awaits us in the next season, the next year, the next month.
-To help each other in the next passage of life.
-The older we get, we begin to see that the more we thought we knew, the less we actually knew.
-Suddenly, here we are, facing our most important and serious junctures.
+A way to help each other march forward into whatever awaits in the next season, the next year, the next month.
+To assist another in the next passage of life.

 Now, not so much eye-rolling….

 Yet here we are.
-Here, as in old...er.

-The truth is, so much DOES change!
+Yet, the truth is, so much DOES change!

 Circumstances change.